How to make citrus biscotti

 Slicing biscotti

 The key to slicing biscotti without breaking them is a two-parter.
 First, you must be gentle.
-They will still be warm when you are slicing them.
+They will still be slightly warm when you are slicing them, which means they are delicate at this stage.

 Think about trying to pick up a hot cookie right out of the oven.
 It usually falls apart, doesn’t it?
 Same concept here, you need to let them cool enough to handle before trying to slice.